erick805/rickylau-dev/content/blog/react-hooks/index.md

 ## Managing Local State

 <h4 align="center">What is state in React?</h4>
-In simple terms, state is simply an object which contains all your key-value pairs which determines how your components render & behave.
+In simple terms, state is simply an object which contains all your key-value pairs, state determines how your components render & behave.

-State allows your component to be dynamic and interactive.
+_State allows your component to be dynamic and interactive._

-In order to access and manage state in a class you have to initialize `this.state` as an object within your `constructor()`, name your local state as a key, and set its initial value as the key's value.

-Furthermore, it is recommended to call `setState()` every time you want to modify state correctly pre hooks.

 <h4 align="center">How classes manage local state in React</h4>

 Class components come from ES6 classes and is the default method for managing local state.
 It also allows for side effects to occur through lifecycle methods.

+In order to access and manage state in a class you have to initialize `this.state` as an object within your `constructor()`, name your local state as a key, and set its initial value as the key's value.

+Furthermore, it is recommended to call `setState()` every time you want to modify state correctly pre hooks.

 _Here is a simple example of a counter with an increment button written in a class._